KJeynesCupper/mobileRNA/README.md

 ======================================================================
 <br>
-mobileRNA is an `R` package that provides a pipeline for the rapid identification of endogenous mobile RNA molecules in plant graft systems.
+mobileRNA is an `R` package that provides a pipeline for the rapid identification of endogenous mobile small RNA (sRNA) molecules in plant graft systems.
 The tool provides a pipeline for pre-processing and analysis of sRNA sequencing data, and soon mRNA sequencing data.

 It has been established that many different substances and molecules including RNAs can travel across the graft junction.
 Plant heterograft systems are comprised of two genotypes joined at the graft junction; hence, molecules produces and encoded by each genotype can move across the graft junction and be exchanged.
-These molecules could have implications to the regulation of gene expression and trait acquisition.
+These molecules could have implications to the regulation of gene expression and traitacquisition.

 Current methods utilise a step-wise mapping of samples to each genome within the graft system.
 While, here we introduce a new mapping method where we align each sample replicates to a merge genome reference comprised of both genome assemblies relating to the genotypes in the heterograft system.

+**Look-out for Version 2 which accommodates mRNA movement**

 Author
 --------